PrescriptionGiant is a FREE prescription savings program that can save you up to 75% on your prescriptions with or without insurance!

 What special precautions should I follow?

-• Inform your doctor if you have or have had had kidney stones, diabetes, gout, thyroid, heart, or liver illness, as well as systemic lupus erythematosus (SLE, a chronic inflammatory disease).
+• Inform your physician about kidney stones, diabetes, gout, thyroid, heart, or liver disease, or systemic lupus erythematosus (SLE), a chronic inflammatory illness.

-• You should be aware that taking triamterene and hydrochlorothiazide together may increase your risk of fainting if you stand up too rapidly from a laying position.
-When you initially begin using triamterene and hydrochlorothiazide, this is more typical.
-Get out of bed gradually, resting your feet on the floor for a few minutes before standing up, to avoid this issue.
-These negative effects may be exacerbated by alcohol.
+• You should be aware that if you stand up too rapidly from a reclining position, triamterene plus hydrochlorothiazide may produce lightheadedness, dizziness, and fainting.
+When you initially start taking hydrochlorothiazide and triamterene, this is more common.
+Get out of bed gradually, putting your feet on the floor for a few minutes before getting up, to prevent this issue.
+Alcohol may intensify these adverse effects.

 What special dietary instructions should I follow?